FX Concepts to shutter investment management business

 Savage earlier told Reuters the company was examining all options to stay afloat, including closing its flagship GCP fund, which has lost 10 percent so far this year.
 Its Multi-Strategy Fund has lost 8.9 percent.

-He also said the company was shuttering its London and Singapore offices.
+He also said the company was in the process of shuttering its London and Singapore offices.

 FX Concepts was founded in 1981 by chairman and chief executive officer John Taylor, who declined to be interviewed.

-The company has been besieged this year with the withdrawal of big investors, including the Pennsylvania Public School Employees' Retirement System and the Bayerische Versorgungskammer pension fund.
+The company has been besieged this year with the withdrawal of important investors, including the Pennsylvania Public School Employees' Retirement System and the Bayerische Versorgungskammer pension fund.

 The last straw was the withdrawal of the San Francisco Employees' Retirement System, which voted to redeem its money from FX Concepts on September 11, CNBC reported on Monday.
 Savage said reports by CNBC of clients leaving the fund "are on track."